AndVarnio/MasterThesis/README.md

 };
 ```
 This tells the boot loader that there is a reserved memory for a buffer at memory location 0x09000000 and that it 0x10000000 bytes long.
-The size of the memory can be changed according to if a system is built for Zedboard or Picozed.
+The size of the memory can be changed according to how much is needed.
 ### Configure project
 Configure linux build
 ```